collective/p4a.video/p4a/video/flv/flowplayer/README.txt

 	Bug fixes:
 	- Seeking using the dragger button is more accurate.
 Now it is possible to seek to the very beginning of a clip.
+	- Stops playing in the launching player when the full screen player is opened.
+This way the full screen player can begin buffering the video immediately.
+Previously the launching player was paused and continued buffering and it prevented the full screen player from buffering.

 1.6
 	Bug fixes: